ARCHI-JIN/hello-world/README.md

 # hello-world
-my study for the digital architecture this is test for a freshman.
+my study for the digital architecture

+this is test for a freshman